 Let’s assume you are using Google Maps.

 The first time you use Google Maps, the app has zero data on your activity.
 However, with time, when you drop pins to mark places you have visited, or use the navigation system or make a random search, the app collects and stores all this information.
-This information will used to relay back autofill options the next time you use the app.
+This information will use to relay back auto fill options the next time you use the app.

 Although this sounds logical considering the need for UX, not every data needs archiving.
 Cache aging more than a week or a month can be cleared automatically to keep the app lightweight.